RealTimeLogic/SharkTrustX/doc/SharkTrust-Protocol.md

 }
 ```

-`ipAddress` is required. `dns` is optional and defaults to `local`.
-The command
+`ipAddress` is required. `dns` is optional; when omitted, the portal preserves
-updates the local address, observed WAN address, DNS selection, and last-access
+the mode selected during enrollment.
+The command updates the local address,
+observed WAN address, DNS selection, and last-access time.
+The result contains
-time.
-The result contains the assigned full device name.
+the assigned full device name.
+The simplified Lua method omits `dns`.

 ### 7.4 SetAcmeRecord